 - By applying more pressure to the lower legs and shins, vibration is reduced.
 This translates into fewer microtears in muscle– which can result in shin splints or lower leg soreness.

-- Because compression socks increase blood flow and circulation in the lower legs, they can help reduce the build up of lactic acid.
+- Because compression socks increase blood flow and circulation in the lower legs, they can help reduce the build-up of lactic acid.

 From my own personal experience, I can definitely say that I have reduced lower leg and foot soreness when I wear compression socks on a long run.
-I have yet to wear them in a longer distance race, but I will surely be sporting them at the Anthem Half Marathon in March!
+I have yet to wear them in a long distance race, but I will surely be sporting them at the Anthem Half Marathon in March!
 Here is a picture of a pair of hot pink CEP socks that I just bought!

 While compression socks can help you on your long run, it’s just as important to focus on how you fuel during your long runs.
 Fueling properly will make a HUGE difference in how you feel on your long run and how you recover.